 We aim to be flexible and recognise that sometimes there are extenuating circumstances.
 Perhaps the issue affects your users, or key staff are having issues with a critical arae with an impending deadline.
 Our technicians are able to override our standard priority assessment where there is good reason, if you have made us aware of it.

-We have three clocks (timers) running on every issue you raise, though most of our clients are only interested in two of them (“respond within” and “resolve within”).
+We have two clocks (timers) running on every issue you raise, though most of our clients are only interested in two of them (“respond within” and “resolve within”).

-This is the maximum amount of time (within your hours of cover) that it should take us to get back to you, and confirm who is dealing with your issue – you get to speak to a trained member of the team straight away, rather than a recorded menu system or a call-logger.
+This is the maximum amount of time that it should take us to get back to you, and confirm who is dealing with your issue – you get to speak to a trained member of the team straight away, rather than a recorded menu system or a call-logger.